TrevorStubbs/SocialMediaForModelers/Routes.md

     - Deletes a post from the database
       - TODO: deletes comments, images, and likes.
   - POST: `/{postId}/Like`
-    - Add a like to a page
+    - Add a like to a post
   - GET: `/{postId}/Like`
-    - Gets the total number of like for the page
+    - Gets the total number of like for the post
   - DELETE: `/{postId}/Like`
-    - Delete a like from a page
+    - Delete a like from a post
   - POST: `/{postId}/Image/{imageId}`
     - Adds an image to the post
   - DELETE: `/{postId}/Image/{imageId}`